rng-guy/NFSMWBartender/README.md

 * the internal cooldown between non-Strategy roadblock requests,
 * the internal cooldown between Heavy / LeaderStrategy requests,
 * at what distance from racers roadblocks can spawn,
-* under which conditions and to what extent (if at all) roadblock vehicles can join pursuits,
+* when and to what extent (if at all) roadblock vehicles can join pursuits,
-* whether roadblock vehicles react to racers entering "COOLDOWN" mode and / or hitting spikes,
+* whether roadblock vehicles react to racers entering "COOLDOWN" mode,
+* whether roadblock vehicles react to racers hitting their spike strips,
 * whether HeavyStrategy 3 requests interact with roadblock requests and spawns,
 * which vehicles spawn in place of the ramming SUVs through HeavyStrategy 3,
 * which vehicles spawn in place of the roadblock SUVs through HeavyStrategy 4